 "We remove the stigma of disability through design.
 I think our process and approach to diversity is something that continuously surprises people."

-Reevaluating the status quo can be difficult.
+Reevaluating the status quo can be difficult

 "Working with diverse people is so rewarding but gathering everyone is one of the biggest challenges.
-From planning for Access-A-Ride to asking people to join in our workshops during the day, we are constantly juggling schedules.
+From planning for Access-A-Ride to asking people to join in our workshops during the day, we are constantly juggling schedules."
 Another challenge is embracing the unknown of what inclusive design looks like because a lot of what we do depends on a collaborative design process."

 But the result is SO worth it.

-As rewarding as it feels when someone keeps our bottle for decoration, we're sure Grace feels 100x that when someone can finally be excited to get dolled up or even just have options.
-Speaking of 'rewarded' Open Style Lab has been recognized by the Make It Awards.
+Open Style Lab has been recognized by the Make It Awards.
 Grace's work and team have received national recognition with the 2019 Cooper Hewitt Emerging Design Award and have been featured on CNBC, Business of Fashion, Vogue, Forbes, and the NYTimes.
 She has been asked to speak about disability and design in numerous settings from Design Indaba to SXSW.

-We won an American Package Design award, but obviously concede Open Style Lab is way way more amazing.
+On a related note, Vodka Mariette also won an American Package Design award, but obviously concede Open Style Lab is way way more amazing.